-Recommendation: UC supports doubling the maximum annual Pell Grant to \$14,800 and indexing the grant to inflation.
+• Recommendation: UC supports funding the Pell Grant at the highest level possible, while remaining committed to doubling the maximum annual Pell Grant so that it reaches at least \$14,790 and indexing the grant to inflation.

-UC FY 2025 Request FY 2024 Enacted FY 2025 President's Budget Request \$14,800 \$7,395 \$8,145
+UC FY 2026 Request FY 2025 Enacted FY 2026 President's Budget Request \$14,790 \$7,395 TBD

-UC urges Congress to double the maximum Pell Grant to \$14,800.
-Doubling the maximum Pell Grant award and indexing it to inflation ensures that all students who wish to attend higher education can afford to do so and protects the Pell Grant from inflationary pressures that have eroded the grant's purchasing power over time.
+UC urges Congress to fund the Pell Grant at the highest funding level possible and remains committed to efforts to double the maximum Pell Grant so that it reaches \$14,790 and is also indexed to inflation.
+These efforts would help ensure that students who wish to attend higher education can afford to do so while protecting the Pell Grant from inflationary pressures that have eroded the grant's purchasing power over time.
 This increase would substantially contribute to students' overall aid packages, and will help sustain students' basic needs-including housing and food security, health care and access to child care-and promote on-time graduation among the most vulnerable student populations.